What is Shelter Medicine?

 While private practice veterinarians concentrate their efforts on the individual animal with an owner, shelter veterinarians combine their focus on both the individual animal and general population care.
 Shelter veterinarians may face such obstacles as little-to-unknown health histories of the animals, neglect and/or abandonment factors and potential exposure to disease, which may present much higher risks for infectious diseases, when in a confined, communal setting for these animals.

 Shelter veterinarians also specialize in the behavioral care of shelter animals.
 Confinement, combined with living in a large group of animals, can create a stressful and challenging environment for the animals, requiring the Shelter Veterinarian to understand how to best provide high quality behavioral care to optimize a lifetime of wellness.
-Supporting the Shelter Medicine’s endeavors in this area, The Center for Shelter Dogs initiative at Tufts focuses on science-based research dedicated to improving the welfare and successful placement of homeless dogs cared for by humane organizations, animal control facilities and rescue groups through the effective dissemination of results through the education of shelter professionals, veterinary students and graduate students.
+Supporting the Shelter Medicine’s endeavors in this area, The Collaborative for Shelter Dogs initiative at Tufts focuses on science-based research dedicated to improving the welfare and successful placement of homeless dogs cared for by humane organizations, animal control facilities and rescue groups through the effective dissemination of results through the education of shelter professionals, veterinary students and graduate students.

 Although general medicine and surgery play a large role in Shelter Medicine, Shelter Veterinarians must also have a thorough understanding of epidemiology, preventive medicine, infectious disease control, policy development, facility design, public health, animal behavior and veterinary forensics.
 Shelter Veterinarians must be innovative and possess the knowledge and skills necessary to adapt traditional medical protocols to meet the special demands encountered in shelters.